javialej/KiraTakeHomeTest/SOC2.md

 *   **Monitoring and Alerting:** The application and infrastructure are monitored using cloud-native tools (e.g., Google Cloud Monitoring).
 Alerts are configured to automatically notify the on-call team in the event of a security incident, performance degradation, or outage.
 *   **Incident Response Plan:** A formal incident response plan would be in place to ensure that all incidents are handled in a consistent and timely manner.
+This would include steps for identifying, containing, eradicating, and recovering from incidents, as well as a post-mortem process for continuous improvement. timely manner.
 This would include steps for identifying, containing, eradicating, and recovering from incidents, as well as a post-mortem process for continuous improvement.